prezly/noto-sans/README.md

 ## Usage

 The usage is naive and simple.
-Just provice a direct path to the font file.
+Just provide a direct path to the font file.

 No assets discovery is supported at the moment.